mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

     ![](attachments/workflow-how-to-configure/edit-module-roles.png)

-7. In the **Select Module Roles** dialog box, tick the User role for Administration, MendixSSO, WorkflowCommons modules where no role is selected and click **OK**:
+7. In the **Select Module Roles** dialog box, tick the User role for Administration and WorkflowCommons modules where no role is selected and click **OK**:

     ![Module Roles](attachments/workflow-how-to-configure/modules-roles.png)